mlrun/mlrun/docs/CONTRIBUTING.md

 To build the doc, run `make html-docs`, then open `docs/_build/html/index.html`

+### Documentation linter

+In order to check that documentation doesn't contain any typos and correctly formatted run `make lint-docs`.
+This command runs `vale` and `blacken-docs`.
+Configuration file for `vale` can be found in `.vale.ini` file.

 ## "External" Documentation
 In order to avoid duplication, the `setup` function in `docs/conf.py` copies over some markdown files into `docs/external/`.
 It also generates HTML from a